Virtual exchange: Terms and definitions

-Education and Tourism converges on the SXP, as it incorporates features that allow teachers, tour guides (acting as facilitators and translators) and students to interact, co-create and collaborate on exchange activities.
-Virtual Exchanges take place within SXP's Spaces (Communities of Learning, as part of the pedagogy).
-The SXP allows parents and other stakeholders of OST (Overseas Student Tourism) to be involved as well - for instance attractions in Singapore's Sentosa that creates more excitement in the virtual environment, or cooking studios that allow overseas students to see how local delicacies can be made with 3D food printing.
-Participants of each virtual exchange programme can share a calendar of activities, chat with each other, share/like comments on pictures and documents, have video calls (1-1 or 1-many), assign/share tasks to students/teachers/tour guides etc. The SXP allows participants to feedback, track and resolve issues with the exchange program (for quality assurance to students/teachers/parents).
-By making virtual exchange activities visible, and hence actionable, it will demonstrate value to all stakeholders.

 History

 The origins of virtual exchange have been linked to the work of iEARN and the New York/Moscow Schools Telecommunications Project (NYS-MSTP) which was launched in 1988 by Peter Copen and the Copen Family Fund.
 This project stemmed from a perceived need to connect youth from the two countries during a time which was marked by tensions between the United States and the U.S.S.R. that had developed during the Cold War.
 With the institutional support of the Academy of Sciences in Moscow, and the New York State Board of Education, a pilot programme between 12 schools in each nation was established.
 Students worked in both English and Russian on projects based on their curricula, which had been designed by participating teachers.
 The program expanded in the early 1990s to include China, Israel, Australia, Spain, Canada, Argentina, and the Netherlands.
 The early 1990s saw the establishment of the organization iEARN which became officially established in 1994.
 One of the earliest projects, which is still running, was Margaret Riel's Learning Circles.
 The organization has since expanded and is currently active in over 100 countries and promotes many different projects, also in collaboration with other organizations such as The My Hero Project.
 This form of education which aims to integrate awareness of international communities as part of the curriculum is sometimes referred to as global education.